linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 \text {P a y o f t} = 0 - \$ 1 0 2 0 = - \$ 1 0 2 0
 $$

-If instead the index price is $1020, the long index position will be worth $1020 and the forward contract will be worth 0.
+If instead the index price is \$1020, the long index position will be worth \$1020 and the forward contract will be worth 0.

 With both positions, we own the index after 6 months.
 What the figure does not reflect, however, is the different initial investments required for the two positions.
-With the cash index, we invest  $1000 initially and then we own the index.
-With the forward contract, we invest$ 0 initially and $1020 after 6 months; then we own the index.
+With the cash index, we invest  \$1000 initially and then we own the index.
+With the forward contract, we invest\$ 0 initially and \$1020 after 6 months; then we own the index.
 The financing of the two positions is different.
-The payoff graph tells us how much money we end up with after 6 months, but does not account for the initial $1000 investment with the outright purchase.
+The payoff graph tells us how much money we end up with after 6 months, but does not account for the initial \$1000 investment with the outright purchase.
 We will refer to a position that has been paid in full as funded, and one for which payment is deferred as unfunded.
 In this example, the index position is funded and the forward contract is unfunded.
 Figure 3 is accurate, but it does not answer our question—namely, whether there is an advantage to either a forward purchase or an outright purchase.

 Both positions give us ownership of the S&R index after 6 months.
 We can compare them fairly if we equate the amounts initially invested and then account for interest earned over the 6 months.
 We can do this in either of two equivalent ways:

-1. Invest $1000 in zero-coupon bonds (for example, Treasury bills) along with the forward contract, in which case each position initially costs $1000 at time 0.
+1. Invest \$1000 in zero-coupon bonds (for example, Treasury bills) along with the forward contract, in which case each position initially costs \$1000 at time 0.
 This creates a funded position in the forward contract.
  2. Borrow to buy the physical S&R index, in which case each position initially costs 0 at time 0.
 This creates an unfunded position in the index.

 Suppose the 6-month interest rate is 2\%.
-With alternative 1, we pay $1000 today.
+With alternative 1, we pay \$1000 today.
 After 6 months the zero-coupon bond is worth $1000 × 1.02 = $1020.
-At that point, we use the bond proceeds to pay the forward price of $1020.
+At that point, we use the bond proceeds to pay the forward price of \$1020.
 We then own the index.
-The net effect is that we pay $1000 initially and own the index after 6 months, just as if we bought the index outright.
-Investing $1000 and at the same time entering a long forward contract mimics the effect of buying the index outright.
+The net effect is that we pay \$1000 initially and own the index after 6 months, just as if we bought the index outright.
+Investing \$1000 and at the same time entering a long forward contract mimics the effect of buying the index outright.

-With alternative 2, we borrow  $1000 to buy the index, which costs$ 1000.
+With alternative 2, we borrow  \$1000 to buy the index, which costs\$ 1000.
 Hence we make no net cash payment at time 0.
-After 6 months we owe $1000 plus interest.
+After 6 months we owe \$1000 plus interest.
 At that time we repay  $1000 \times 1.02 =$ 1020 for the borrowed money.
-The net effect is that we invest nothing initially, and after six months pay $1020.
+The net effect is that we invest nothing initially, and after six months pay \$1020.
 We also own the index.
 Borrowing to buy the stock therefore mimics the effect of entering into a long forward contract.

 We conclude that when the index pays no dividends, the only difference between the forward contract and the cash index investment is the timing of a payment that will be made for certain.
 Therefore, we can compare the two positions by using the interest rate to shift the timing of payments.
 In the above example, we conclude that the forward contract and the cash index are equivalent investments, differing only in the timing of the cash flows.
 Neither form of investing has an advantage over the other.